yala/introdeeplearning/README.md

 pip install matplotlib;
 pip install pandas;
 pip install jupyter;
-echo 'done';
+python -m ipykernel install --user --name=intro_dl echo 'done';
 jupyter notebook
 ```
+From within jupyter, in the top-right corner, select the kernel named "intro_dl".
+This is the kernel that will have the contents of your virtualenv.

 ## Conda Instructions
 ```
 git clone https://github.com/yala/introdeeplearning;